cedar-policy/cedar-docs/docs/validation.md

 ```

 This schema specifies the following:
++ The entities defined in this schema exist in the namespace `ExampleCo::Personnel`.
-+ Every entity of type `Employee` in the store has an attribute `jobLevel` with a value that is a Cedar `Long`, and another optional attribute `numberOfLaptops` that is also a Cedar `Long`.
++ Every entity of type `Employee` in the store has an attribute `name` with a value that is a Cedar `String`, an attribute `jobLevel` with a value that is a Cedar `Long`, and an optional attribute `numberOfLaptops` that is also a Cedar `Long`.
 + Any query that specifies action `Action::"remoteAccess"` can specify only principals that are of type `Employee`.

 Consider the `when` clause of the following policy.